 The Jacarandá-da-Bahia (Dalbergia nigra) also known as Jacarandá-Preto, Cabiúna, Cabiúna-rajada, Cabiúna-do-mato, Graúna, Caviúno, Jacarandá-cabiúna, Jacarandá-caviúna, Jacarandá-una, Pau-preto, Jacarandazinho.

 It is a Brazilian native tree along the Atlantic Forests biome in rich soils.
-One of the most valuable woods in Brazil, has been exploited since the colonial period.
-The tree is 15 to 25 m tall with 40-80 cm diameter.
+One of the most valuable woods in Brazil has been exploited since the colonial period.
+The tree is 15 to 25 m tall with 40-80 cm in diameter.

-Used for pianos, guittars, interior work, in construction such as paneling, moldings, doors, baseboards, decorative veneers,flooring and furniture.
+Used for pianos, guitars, interior work, in construction such as paneling, moldings, doors, baseboards, decorative veneers, flooring, and furniture.